nrwl/nx/docs/shared/packages/powerpack-s3-cache/powerpack-s3-cache-plugin.md

 ### 3. Configure S3 Cache

+{% callout title="S3 compatible providers" %}
+To use `@nx/powerpack-s3-cache` with S3 compatible providers, `endpoint` will need to be provided.
+Some providers also need to have `forcePathStyle` set to true in the configuration.
+Refer to your provider's documentation to see if this setting is needed for your instance.
+{% /callout %}

 Regardless of how you manage your AWS authentication, you need to configure your Nx cache in the `nx.json` file.
 The `bucket` that you specify needs to already exist - Nx doesn't create it for you.

 ```jsonc {% fileName="nx.json" %}